 McLaren F1 Team, Mercedes-AMG Petronas Formula One Team, Red Bull Racing Honda, Scuderia Ferrari Mission Winnow and Williams Racing.

 Sir Stirling Moss will be commemorated at all three of Goodwood’s headline motorsport events in 2021.

 The main focus is on the hill climb where all forms of motorsport are covered.
 There is also a challenging loose-surface Forest Rally Stage, the high-speed Supercar Run, the Cartier ‘Style et Luxe’ concours d’elegance, world debuts of new car models and the FoS-TECH technology pavilion with its advanced automotive technology displays.

-The record time for the hillclimb was set in 1999 when Nick Heidfeld drove a McLaren MP4/13 Formula One car up the hill in 41.6 seconds (100.385 mph).
-This is unlikely to be beaten due to safety restrictions.
+In 2019 Romain Dumas recorded the quickest time up the hill in a Volkswagen I.D.
+R with a time of 39.9 seconds.
+The previous record was set by Nick Heidfeld in 1999 when he drove a McLaren MP4/13 Formula One car up the hill in 41.6 seconds (100.385 mph).

 Held in late June or early July, the event is scheduled to fit into the motor racing calendar to prevent a date clash with the Formula One season.